About toenail infection and fingernail infection

 Symptoms of toenail infection or fingernail infection

-Fungal infections of the nail can make the nail thicken, crumble and change colour – usually to yellow or white, but it can also go green or even black.
+Fungal infections of the nail can make the nail thicken, crumble and change colour – usually to yellow or white.
 This often happens slowly, and it’s usually painless.

 If the skin on the feet is affected, you might see a scaly rash.